cam39porter/tangle/docs/culture/interface-manuals/cameron-porter.md

 * Very expressive with his face and with his hands.
 * Talks extremely passionately regardless of the subject
 * Often crosses his legs
+* Will loudly talk to himself while reading or coding

 ## Interests